melaniehardie/Vitamin-C-on-Tooth-Growth/README.md

 Assuming we are testing whether the dose of Vitamin C has an effect on the length of odontoblast cells in guinea pigs, we conclude that an increased dose of Vitamin C from either orange juice or ascorbic acid does have a significant effect.
-For both sources, the test statistic resulting from a two-sided, two-sample t-test was not within the 95% confidence interval indicting that we should reject the null hypothesis for both tests.
+For both sources, the p-value resulting from a two-sided, two-sample t-test was very small, indicting that we should reject the null hypothesis for both tests.

 After further testing of the 2.0 mg doses for both supplements, there is